 Mobile search and local search go together like peanut butter and jelly.
 Often, people will use your site on their mobile smartphones to look up reviews, find directions to locations, and search for contact information.
 You can make all of this less of a headache by optimizing your site for mobile users.

 Make Your Information Consistent Online

 Local SEO services can only benefit you if you are making it easy for both people and search engines to find you.
 Make sure your name, address, and phone number (NAP) are the same everywhere.
 Consider including this info as crawlable HTML text on your site.
 Avoid including the NAP info within an image – images can’t be crawled from search engines.
 Often, the header or footer of the site can serve as a great location for NAP information.

 Local SEO can be a powerful tool for your business, but only if it is properly utilized.
-If you are interested in learning more about local SEO, creating a local SEO strategy, or any other tech-related asset to your business (like trends in custom web application development), contact KitelyTech today to learn more.
+If you are interested in learning more about local SEO, creating a local SEO strategy, or any other tech-related asset to your business (like trends in custom web application development), call KitelyTech on (800) 274 2908 to learn more.
 KitelyTech has spent many years assisting entrepreneurs and helping them use tech to bolster their businesses.